Recognizing The Symptoms Of Different Types Of Dementia

 It’s also possible for individuals to have a combination of dementia types.
 For example, a person may have Alzheimer's disease and vascular dementia together.
 This is referred to as mixed dementia, which is more common in those over 75 years of age.

-Diagnosis and treatment options for dementia
+Diagnosis and treatment options for symptoms of dementia

 Receiving a dementia diagnosis and establishing a treatment plan typically involves a combination of methods.